 Unfortunately, there is a goldmine that cybercriminals are targeting right now.
 To be less at risk online, you need to be less vulnerable.
 But what does this mean?
 And can you achieve this?

-Importance of an IT Security Provider
+Don't underestimate the importance of an IT Security Provider

 Cyber criminals will focus on easy opportunities.
-Being less vulnerable means having better security; which is why it is best to have a proactive IT Security Provider who can cover your cloud security amongst other things.
+Being less vulnerable means having better cyber security; which is why it is best to have a proactive IT Security Provider who can cover your cloud security amongst other things.
 If a protected company is targeted, the Managed Security Provider can detect and respond to a threat.
-This makes them a much less valuable target for cyberattacks.
+This makes them a much less valuable target for cyber-attacks.

 Here are some ways that an IT Security Provider can support a business:

-- Run best practise assessments – learn why a company or person may be at risk of cyberattacks.
+- Run best practise assessments – learn why a company or person may be at risk of cyberattacks

-- Consistent security updates – keep your systems up to date and passwords secure.
+- Consistent security updates – keep your systems up to date and passwords secure

-- Block potentially malicious sites – prevent employees from visiting newly registered domains that are more likely to be scams.
+- Block potentially malicious sites – prevent employees from visiting newly registered domains that are more likely to be scams

-- 24/7 Monitoring – constantly monitor a business’s website for unauthorised alterations to their content.
+- 24/7 Monitoring – constantly monitor a business’s website for unauthorised alterations to their content

-- Secure your content management system (CMS) – ensure secure passwords and processes are in place across the CMS.
+- Secure your content management system (CMS) – ensure secure passwords and processes are in place across the CMS

 With the latest knowledge and security protections, you can prevent cyberattacks.
 To find out more about cybersecurity, get in touch with our team today:

 If you’re interested in learning more about Bluecube’s cyber security service, please don’t hesitate to get in touch with our team.
 Give us a call at 0845 257 8020 or fill out our online enquiry form, and we’ll be in touch with you shortly.